Mynaric : opens serial production facility for laser communication products and announces 2,000 units per year production rate target | MarketScreener

 Tino Schuldt, COO, Mynaric

-'What started in 2009 as a spin off from the German Aerospace Center has become the global leading player in laser communication.
+"What started in 2009 as a spin off from the German Aerospace Center has become a global

+leading player in laser communication.
 With this new production facility Mynaric is launching the next stage and hits another milestone in its impressive company development.
 Mynaric has long become a Bavarian top star and blue-and-white role model for the Bavarian space startup community.
 Since 2019 when Bulent Altan - one of the architects of SpaceX's success - joined Mynaric as CEO it became known to more than just industry insiders that something big is in the making.
-Braun and Marconi revolutionized communications around 120 years ago through radio telegraphy and Mynaric is on the best track to do the same.'
+Braun and Marconi revolutionized communications around 120 years ago through radio telegraphy and Mynaric is on the best track to do the same."

 Dr. Florian Herrmann, Member of the Bavarian parliament, Leader of the office of the Bavarian Prime-minister and Minister of State for Federal Matters and Media